kenfukuyama/Event-Planner-App/README.md

-# Event Managment Application with Java
+# Event Managment Application with Java Spring Framework

 full CRUD applicaition that allows users to create events and comment on other people's posts